aarpon/hrm_docs/usermanual/GettingStarted.rst

 images go to the HRM home panel and click on the `Results` icon
 |Results22x22|.
 The contents of the `Results` folder will be listed.
 Select
-the image that you would like to visualize and a preview will be displayed on the right panel, like this:
+the image that you would like to visualize and a preview will be displayed on the right hand side panel, like this:

 |ResultImages|